-When a person is seriously injured or killed because of the wrongful acts of others, nothing can stop the pain.
+As a defective product law firm in San Antonio, I know that when a person is seriously injured or killed because of the wrongful acts of others, nothing can stop the pain.
 There is no court in the world that can take away your suffering.
 No amount of justice will stop the rage you feel and in a moments time, your entire world is altered.

-In our legal system, the only avenue we have to compensate you and punish the offender is with money.
+In our legal system, the only avenue to compensate you and punish the offender is with money.
 And while that is insufficient, it does afford you the opportunity to make a firm statement to the offenders and to be able to regroup and decide where you want to go from here.

 You are claiming that you suffered “general damages”.
 That is to say, your damages are non-economical.
 Examples of general damages include: